 3) Application Express

 I mean seriously…just wow.
-It scares me that you see IT projects run into years building components on 37 disparate technologies with 90% of the time spent on integration, when the same thing could be cranked out in a couple of days in Application Express.
+It scares me that you see IT projects run into years building components on 37 disparate technologies with 90% of the time spent on integration when the same thing could be cranked out in a couple of days in Application Express.
 I’ve lost track of the number of times I’ve seen apps written in Application Express that the customer almost views with skepticism, simply because they cannot believe such incredible results could have been delivered in the short time frames.

 Daniel Fink: SQL*Plus, VI/Textpad, Admitting “I don’t know”

-My first Oracle experience as as a production support analyst (for lack of a better word) on Oracle 7.0 Oracle Parallel Server (precursor to RAC) on OpenVMS.
+My first Oracle experience as a production support analyst (for lack of a better word) on Oracle 7.0 Oracle Parallel Server (precursor to RAC) on OpenVMS.
 OPS was not a good product, more like POS (and that does not stand for Point Of Sale, but rather Piece Of Sh…).
 Loved OpenVMS as I had cut my programming and support teeth on VMS.
 The database we were supporting was used more as a record store than anything else.
 The data was stored in RAW format (no fields…one big data string) and the ‘indexes’ were also Oracle tables storing the Index entries in RAW format (again….one big data string).
-For the last 25 years, I have worked on a variety of systems, OpenVMS, Unix (various flavors), Linux, even Windows.
+For the last 25 years, I have worked on a variety of systems, OpenVMS, Unix (various flavours), Linux, even Windows.
 As a DBA contractor/consultant, I had to be prepared to work on the technology least common denominator.

 Every Oracle installation I have worked on always had SQL*Plus command line.
 The scripts I wrote for Windows worked on Linux which worked on Unix (and even my personal Mac).
 Some clients/employers used TOAD, some used SQL Developer, ALL had some version of SQL*Plus.
 With a little imagination and ingenuity, I was able to write scripts that would write scripts, create and call dynamically named scripts, generate output files with schema.table_report_YYYYMMDD.out.
 I still frequently use scripts that I wrote over 10 years ago (granted they are updated a bit for new versions as need be… sometimes they are the same for Oracle 9 as Oracle 12.